 We chose a 90-10 split because it is common practice to put away 80-90% of a given dataset to test with.

-We have 90 ID numbers, this means that the network is observing 90 animals for training.
+We have 90 ID numbers, meaning the network observes 90 animals for training.
 We have ten data points to check our accuracy against.
 The neural network will apply to the 90 data points in our testing set.
 That’s why we can see multiple instances of the neural network above.

 Since we have 90 data points, the neural network will iterate over the data points once each, making for 90 total iterations for this one neural network.
 This would cause 90 separate predicted and accurate values.